jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

-I'm a data scientist (thinks in patterns) and a software engineer (thinks in systems) working in the intersection of climate, energy, sustainability + AI.
+I'm a data scientist and a software engineer working in the intersection of climate, energy, sustainability + AI.
 I'm based in sunny 🇸🇬.
 I aspire to build the next gen of AI-powered solutions that can fix our climate problem.

 Outside work——I play 🎾, shoot 📸, drink ☕️, and travel 🌏.